Defect-aware Hybrid Prompt Optimization via Progressive Tuning for Zero-Shot Multi-type Anomaly Detection and Segmentation: Related Works

-\textbf{Zero-Shot Anomaly Detection} is gaining attention due to advancements in large-scale vision-language models (VLMs), which have wide application in robotics~\cite{zhou2023language, 10685120, 10934975} and autonomous driving~\cite{10531702, fm4su}.
+Zero-Shot Anomaly Detection is gaining attention due to advancements in large-scale vision-language models (VLMs), which have wide application in robotics~\cite{zhou2023language, 10685120, 10934975} and autonomous driving~\cite{10531702, fm4su}.
 CLIP, in particular, is serving as a widely adopted backbone for this task because of its strong zero-shot visual recognition capability.
-Several approaches emerged, adapting CLIP for AD, such as WinClip~\cite{jeong2023winclip}, which uses manually crafted normal and abnormal state prompts with a window-based segmentation approach.
-April-GAN~\cite{chen2023april} introduces additional trainable linear layers to adapt CLIP for AD.
+Several approaches emerged, adapting CLIP for AD, such as WinCLIP~\cite{jeong2023winclip}, which uses manually crafted normal and abnormal state prompts with a window-based segmentation approach.
+AprilGAN~\cite{chen2023april} introduces additional trainable linear layers to adapt CLIP for AD.
 Drawing inspiration from prompt learning success in NLP, methods such as CoOp~\cite{zhou2022learning} and CoCoOp \cite{zhou2022conditional} learn task-specific prompts.
-AnomalyClip~\cite{zhou2023anomalyclip}, replaces manually defined prompts with learnable object-agnostic tokens to form a general text representation for normal and abnormal classes.
-Similarly, SimClip~\cite{deng2024simclip} uses implicit prompt tuning to refine text embeddings for a better alignment between CLIP's patch features, and AdaClip~\cite{cao2024adaclip} combines static and dynamic prompts in a hybrid learning framework.
-More recently, ClipSAM~\cite{li2025clipsam} introduced a novel multi-modal approach by integrating CLIP with the Segment Anything Model (SAM)~\cite{kirillov2023segment} for enhanced anomaly segmentation and detection capabilities.
+AnomalyCLIP~\cite{zhou2023anomalyclip}, replaces manually defined prompts with learnable object-agnostic tokens to form a general text representation for normal and abnormal classes.
+Similarly, SimCLIP~\cite{deng2024simclip} uses implicit prompt tuning to refine text embeddings for better alignment with CLIP's patch features, and AdaCLIP~\cite{cao2024adaclip} combines static and dynamic prompts in a hybrid learning framework.
+More recently, CLIPSAM~\cite{li2025clipsam} introduced a novel multi-modal approach by integrating CLIP with the Segment Anything Model (SAM)~\cite{kirillov2023segment} for enhanced anomaly segmentation and detection capabilities.
 However, all these methods focus on learning or crafting prompts that can capture only coarse-grained features, failing to identify anomalies with different specific types.
-FiLo~\cite{gu2024filo} introduces fine-grained anomaly descriptors generated by LLMs and adaptively learn textual templates, replacing general ``abnormal'' semantics with category-specific descriptions.
-FAPrompt~\cite{zhu2024fine} learns prompts for fine-grained feature extraction but lacks alignment with different defect types.
-A major limitation across these approaches is their binary focus, distinguishing between only anomaly or not.
-MultiADS~\cite{sadikaj2025multiads} represents the first attempt to address multi-defect type detection, though it relies heavily on extensive hand-crafted prompts.
+FiLo~\cite{gu2024filo} introduces fine-grained anomaly descriptors generated by LLMs and adaptively learned textual templates, replacing general ``abnormal'' semantics with category-specific descriptions, but it does not learn a shared learnable component reused across defect types.
+FAPrompt~\cite{zhu2024fine} learns compound prompts for fine-grained feature extraction, yet it has no explicit defect-name anchor and is formulated for binary AD rather than explicit defect-type segmentation.
+Recent work such as LTOAD~\cite{LTOAD} explores the use of multiple learnable concept-specific prompts, targeting Online AD by updating prompts at test time to handle long-tailed distributions, whereas Anomaly-OV~\cite{xu2025anomalyov} is a multimodal large language model (MLLM)-based detection-and-reasoning framework.
+Both are complementary to, but not directly comparable with, our lightweight frozen-CLIP zero-shot setting.
+Furthermore, a major limitation across the aforementioned prompt-learning designs is their formulation for binary normal-vs-anomalous scoring.
+While MultiADS~\cite{sadikaj2025multiads} represents a representative attempt at multi-defect type detection, it relies heavily on extensive hand-crafted prompts, which are difficult to scale.